rosscdh/challenge/README.md

-make generate                       # generate html for local review make run                            # run the setup locally open http://localhost:1313 make deploy                         # deploy to the configured s3 bucket and flush cdn
+make generate                       # generate html for local review make run                            # run the setup locally open http://localhost:1313 make deploy                         # deploy to the configured s3 bucket and flush cdn make validate-images                # validate all the images in use
 ```

 ## Notes